Further scramblings of Marsaglia's xorshift generators: Conclusions

 \section{Conclusions}

 We discussed the family of \xorshiftp generators---a variant of \xsadd based on 64-bit shifts.
 In particular, we described a \xorshiftp[128] generator that is currently the fastest full-period generator we are aware of that does not fail systematically any BigCrush test (not even reversed), making it an excellent drop-in substitute for the low-dimensional generators found in many programming languages.
-For example, the current default pseudorandom number generator of the Erlang language is a custom \xorshiftp[116] generator designed by the author using 58-bit integers and shifts (Erlang uses the upper 6 bits for object metadata, so using 64-bit integers would make the algorithm significantly slower). \xorshiftp[128] can also be easily implemented in hardware, as it requires just three shift, four xors and an addition.
+For example, the current default pseudorandom number generator of the Erlang language is a custom \xorshiftp[116] generator designed by the author using 58-bit integers and shifts (Erlang uses the upper 6 bits for object metadata, so using 64-bit integers would make the algorithm significantly slower); and the JavaScript engines of Chrome, Firefox and Safari are based on \xorshiftp[128]. \xorshiftp[128] can also be easily implemented in hardware, as it requires just three shift, four xors and an addition.

 Higher-dimensional \xorshiftp generators ``escape from zeroland'' too slowly, making them less interesting than their \xorshifts counterpart.